Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy

 Similar results hold for the conditional generating functions $G_{00}$ and $G_{10}$, which are expressible by $G^B_{00}$ and $G^B_{10}$ in a likewise fashion.
 Therefore, the photon statistics $p_{00}$ and $p_{10}$ are completely specified in terms of the inner parameters $\geop$, $\geob$, and $\poi$ by equations \eqref{eq:moment_generating_function_Y} and \eqref{eq:moment_generating_function_B}.

-\paragraph{Moments.} In order to understand the effects of our inner model for the second-order description of the fluorophore, we look at the parameters $\theta_1$, $\theta_2$, and $\theta_3$ as introduced in \eqref{eq:theta}. \begin{lemma}{}{} In the Alexa 647 inner model, we have the following moment parameters:
+\paragraph{Moments.} In order to understand the effects of our inner model for the second-order description of the fluorophore, we look at the parameters $\theta_1$, $\theta_2$, and $\theta_3$ as introduced in \eqref{eq:theta}. \begin{lemma}{}{alexamomentparameters} In the Alexa 647 inner model, the moment parameters are given by:

 \end{lemma} \begin{proof} All parameters can be expressed via derivatives of the generating functions $G$ and $G_{00}$ at zero.
 We find

 for the unconditioned expectation.
 Similarly, one can calculate

 Finally, the parameter $\theta_3$ can be computed to read